jeffsp/SPOC/README.md

   - [X] Quiet (don't warn)
   - [X] Unit/integration tests

-- [X] spoc\_transform: These are all capable of streaming.
-The output has the same number of points as the input
+- [X] spoc transform: These are all capable of streaming.
+The output has the same number of points as the input.
+The ordering of the points does not change.
   - [X] Only allow one command at a time, multiple commands can be executed using pipes
   - [X] Allow string field specifications for extra[0..N]